MasterShomya/Iris_Dataset_Classfication/README.md

 # Iris_Dataset_Classfication

 This repository contains a Logistic Regression model for classifying the Iris dataset.
-The model predicts the species of an Iris flower based on its petal and sepal measurements.
+The model predicts the species of an Iris flower based on its petal & sepal measurements.

 ## Dataset
 - **File:** `iris.csv`